What features should I look for and what efficiency makes sense?

 1. People write reviews when they’re upset about how their product is working (or when it stops working).
 So we see lots of negative reviews and few positive ones.

 2. Most HVAC problems are the result of faulty sizing, installation or servicing, not faulty or shoddy manufacturing.
-If you buy your furnace from the cheapest HVAC contractor, he is finding his profit by hiring cheaper labor or by rushing the install.
+If you buy your HVAC equipment from the cheapest HVAC contractor, he is finding his profit by hiring cheaper labor or by rushing the install.

 How do you find a good HVAC installer?
 First of all, keep an eye out for HVAC trucks in your neighborhood.
 If one is parked at a neighbor’s, visit that neighbor a few days later to ask how the install went and why they choose that installer.
 Ask your friends and relatives who they used and whether they were happy.
 Search on sites like homestars.com to find HVAC contractors in your area who have a good rating.
 (Read all their reviews though – and watch out for signs that a contractor is spamming reviews.)